Aging changes in vital signs

 Normal body temperature does not change much with aging.
-But as you get older, it becomes harder for the body to control its temperature.
-Decrease in the amount of subcutaneous fat below the skin makes it harder to stay warm.
+But as you get older, it becomes harder for your body to control its temperature.
+A decrease in the amount of fat below the skin makes it harder to stay warm.
 You may need to wear layers of clothing to feel warm.

 Aging decreases your ability to sweat.
 You may have difficulty telling when you are becoming overheated.
-This puts you at high risk of overheating (hyperthermia or heat stroke).
-You can also be at risk of dangerous drops in body temperature (hypothermia).
+This puts you at high risk of overheating (heat stroke).
+You can also be at risk for dangerous drops in body temperature.

-Fever is an important sign of illness in older persons.
-Fever is often the only symptom for several days of an illness.
-See your provider if you have a fever that is not explained by a known illness should be checked by a health care provider.
+Fever is an important sign of illness in older people.
+It is often the only symptom for several days of an illness.
+See your provider if you have a fever that is not explained by a known illness.

 A fever is also a sign of infection.
 When an older person has an infection, their body may not be able to produce a higher temperature.
-For this reason, it is important to check other vital signs as well as any symptoms and signs of infection.
+For this reason, it is important to check other vital signs, as well as any symptoms and signs of infection.

 As you grow older, your pulse rate is about the same as before.
-But when exercising, it may take longer for your pulse to increase and longer to slow down afterward.
+But when you exercise, it may take longer for your pulse to increase and longer for it to slow down afterward.
 Your highest heart rate with exercise is also lower than it was when you were younger.

 Risk of having high blood pressure (hypertension) increases as you get older.
 Other heart-related problems common in older adults include:

-Medicines that are used to treat health problems in older persons can affect the vital signs.
-For example, the medicine digitalis used for heart failure and blood pressure medicines called beta blockers may cause the pulse to slow.
+Medicines that are used to treat health problems in older people can affect the vital signs.
+For example, the medicine digoxin used for heart failure and blood pressure medicines called beta-blockers may cause the pulse to slow.

-Diuretics (water pills) can cause low blood pressure, especially when changing body position too quickly.
+Diuretics (water pills) can cause low blood pressure, most often when changing body position too quickly.

 As you grow older, you will have other changes, including: